 The Athenæum maintains not only its own, but also the institutional archive of two earlier Boston cultural institutions, the Anthology Society and the Boston Library Society; the Boston Library Society merged with the Athenæum in 1939.

-The Boston Library Society records include information on early members, and catalogs and reading lists from this early Boston institution.
+The Boston Library Society records include information on early members, catalogs, and reading lists from this early Boston institution.
 The Anthology Society records chronicle the evolution of a small group of scholars who became the founders of the Boston Athenæum.
-As the founders and proprietors of the Athenæum were also the dynamic builders of Federal Boston, the Athenæum archive preserve crucial records relative to 18th- and early 19th-century literary and cultural development in the city.
-Taken all together, this archive provides a complete and unbroken record of Boston cultural development from 1792 until the present day.
+As the founders and proprietors of the Athenæum were also the dynamic builders of Federal Boston, the Athenæum archive preserves crucial records relative to 18th- and early 19th-century literary and cultural development in the city.
+Taken together, this archive provides a complete and unbroken record of Boston cultural development from 1792 to the present day.

 The Boston Athenæum Bicentennial Essays, edited by Richard Wendorf.
 Boston Athenæum, 2009.

 Acquired Tastes: 200 years of Collecting for the Boston Athenæum, curated by Stanley Ellis Cushing, David B. Dearinger.
 Boston Athenæum, 2006.